 By aligning your team to a productive routine and delivering the best and fast service, shared mailboxes can ultimately help you get happier clients.
 After all, this is what we want, right?
 86% of customers are willing to pay a quarter more to companies that provide an excellent experience.

 Companies without shared mailboxes might see their clients going into a ping-pong of emails, this takes time and stresses clients.
-With shared mailboxes, everyone is in the same page, making it look and feel better for clients.
+With shared mailboxes, everyone is on the same page, making it look and feel better for clients.

 The early email days

 Teams that work together make it easy to track conversations and also divide work properly.
-Also, teams work better when the work environment are more organized and allow themselves to be more peaceful about your work.
+Also, teams work better when the work environment is more organized and allow themselves to be more peaceful about your work.

 Shared mailboxes work very well, and there are many proofs to that.